All-Albanian Congress

 Ismail Kemal, the prime initiator of the Congress.

 The All-Albanian Congress (Kongresi Gjithë Shqipëtar) was held in Vlorë (then Ottoman Empire, today Republic of Albania) on November 28, 1912.
-Congress participants constituted the Assembly of Vlorë which established Albanian Provisional Government and elected Ismail Kemal as its president.
+The Congress's participants constituted the Assembly of Vlorë which established Albanian Provisional Government and elected Ismail Kemal as its president.

 Background

 The success of the Albanian Revolt of 1912 sent a strong signal to the neighboring countries that the Ottoman Empire was weak.
 The Kingdom of Serbia opposed the plan for an Albanian Vilayet, preferring a partition of the European territory of the Ottoman Empire among the four Balkan allies.
 Balkan allies planned the partition of the European territory of the Ottoman Empire among them and in the meantime the conquered territory was agreed to have status of the Condominium.

 The combined armies of the Balkan allies overcame the numerically inferior and strategically disadvantaged Ottoman armies, and achieved rapid success.
 As a result of their success, almost all remaining European territories of the Ottoman Empire were captured by Balkan allies, which destroyed the plans for Albanian autonomy and independence.
 About two weeks before the congress was held, Albanian leaders appealed to Franz Joseph, Emperor of Austria-Hungary, explaining the difficult situation in their country divided into four vilayets occupied by Balkan allies.
-Austria-Hungary and Italy strongly opposed the arrival of Serbian army on the Adriatic Sea because they perceived it as treat to their domination of the Adriatic and feared that Serbian Adriatic port could become a Russian base.
+Austria-Hungary and Italy strongly opposed the arrival of Serbian army on the Adriatic Sea because they perceived it as treat to their domination of the Adriatic and feared that a Serbian port on the Adriatic could become a Russian base.

 The sitting of the congress

 Ismail Kemal and his cabinet during the celebration of the first anniversary of independence in Vlorë on 28 November 1913.

-When Ismail Kemal came to Albania in third week of November 1912, he discussed the future of the Albanian people with present participants of the congress.
-Although there was consensus for complete independence, they were also for friendly relation with the Ottoman Empire.
-Therefore, they sent telegrams to the Ottoman Western army, Vardar army and to Ioannina fortress pledging continued support for the war against the Christian states.
+When Ismail Kemal came to Albania on the third week of November 1912, he discussed the future of the Albanian people with the participants present at the congress.
+Although there was consensus for complete independence, there was also approval for continued friendly relations with the Ottoman Empire.
+Therefore, they sent telegrams to the Ottoman Western army, the Vardar army and to Ioannina fortress pledging continued support for the war against the Christian states.

 On November 28, 1912, the congress' first sitting was held in the house of Xhemil bey in Vlorë.
-Kemal invited Albanians from all four vilayets (Kosovo, Scutari, Monastir and Janina) within projected Albanian Vilayet to attend the congress.
+Kemal invited Albanians from all four vilayets (Kosovo, Scutari, Monastir and Janina) within the projected Albanian Vilayet to attend the congress.
 At the beginning of the session, Ismail Kemal took the floor and, referring to the threats to the rights Albanians had gained through successful revolts since 1908, proclaimed to the delegates that they should do anything necessary to save Albania.